Eiffel Tower: Skip-the-Line Tickets, Hours, and Tips (Updated for 2026)

 Ca Branly Museum

-A spectacular museum of art from other continents, located within a magical garden a few minutes' walk away.
+Other continental art in a magical garden, a few minutes' walk away.

 When does the Eiffel Tower sparkle?